DANISH SCURVYGRASS

 Topmost leaves are pentagonal.
 Stems reddish.

-Found in similar places to: Sea Milkwort [to which it superficially resembles].
 Easily confused with : other Scurvygrasses but Danish Scurvygrass is the earliest flowering scurvygrass, and has stem leaves that are stalked, and with the topmost leaves pentagonal (or Ivy shaped).
 Seed pods egg shaped.

-Hybridises with : Common Scurvygrass (Cochlearia officinalis) to produce Cochlearia danica × officinalis.
+Hybridizes with : Common Scurvygrass (Cochlearia officinalis) to produce Cochlearia danica × officinalis.

-Not to be confused with : Grass Of Parnassus, Sea Arrow-grass, Marsh Arrow-grass, Sparrowgrass, Eelgrass, Yellow-eyed Grass, Blue-eyed Grass, Grass Poly, Grass-leaved Orache, Grass-wrack Pondweed or Grass [plants with similar names].
+Not to be confused with : Grass-of-Parnassus, Sea Arrow-grass, Marsh Arrow-grass, Sparrowgrass, Eelgrass, Yellow-Eyed-Grass, Blue-eyed-Grass, Grass Poly, Grass-Leaved Orache, Grass-wrack Pondweed or Grass [plants with similar names].

 No relation to : Grass [a plant with similar name].